tiger30/Mobile-API-Android/README.md

 - Accept all major card schemes such as Visa, Mastercard or American Express
 - Provide immediate information about the payment status
 - Refund card payments
-- Support cash payment method
+- Supports cash payment method
 - Supports all main languages

 #### Limitations